piouson/kubernetes-bootcamp/README.md

 Nothing else, this bootcamp is an **All-In-One-Guide**!
 Simply working through this bootcamp will make you proficient with Kubernetes as well as prepare you for the CKAD exam!

-You should aim to finish the bootcamp at least once before beginning _Exam Readiness Mode_ - where you simulate the exam by completing all 16 _Tasks_ under 2 hours.
-This will help you identify your weak areas, then you simply repeat those chapters/sections, and make sure to review all links to resources from the official Kubernetes documentation, until you are confident.
+The _Exam Readiness Mode_, where you simulate the exam by completing all 16 _Tasks_ under 2 hours, will help you identify your weak areas.
+Then you simply repeat those chapters/sections, and make sure to review all links to resources from the official Kubernetes documentation, until you are confident.
 </details>

 <details>